 If the disability is medical, documentation can be requested from the student’s doctor or specialist.
 If the student has learning disabilities they must obtain diagnostics from testing done by educational psychologists/neuropsychiatrists, or learning disability specialists.
-If the student has insurance this may be paid for by his/her plan.
-If the student has no insurance referrals to appropriate vocational rehabilitation programs may be possible.
+If the student has insurance this may be paid for by their plan.
+If the student has no insurance, referrals to appropriate vocational rehabilitation programs may be possible.
 The DRC may be able refer you to a community professional who can provided appropriate testing and assessment for educational accommodations.
 Please contact the DRC for more information.

 Students who have difficulty in obtaining documentation may sign a release of information form at the DRC reception desk.
 DRC will then request the documentation to assist the student in this process.
 This is done only after the student has tried unsuccessfully to obtain their doctor’s diagnosis information.

 Test anxiety is not classified as a disability.
 Disabilities that include anxiety are depression, Post Traumatic Stress Disorder (PTSD), and general anxiety disorder.
 If test anxiety is part of a disability such as these the student should go through the DRC application process outlined on our Getting Started page.